falreis/CarND-Vehicle-Detection/writeup_report.md

 ##### Problems

 One problem that I faced was the difficult to ajust the algorithm.
 Change HOG parameters increase or decrease the performance so far, and combining with different color spaces caused a lot of tests and experiments.
 Some parameters were better to find white cars and others better to find dark cars.
 But in both situations, the results cause many false positives.
-Then I spend so much time to define my best colorspaces (YCrCb and YUV) and change the parameters over this color spaces to find the best option.
+Then I spend so much time to define my best colorspaces (YCrCb and YUV) and tune the parameters over this color spaces to find the best option.

 Other problem that I faced was the time to process the training set.
 Using some variation of the HOG parameters, the training time increased a lot, even using AWS CPU or GPU based machines.
-Using SVC's RBF Kernel, the results were so slow that I prefer to continue with Linear SVC (and RBF had results worse than Linear in my test).
+Using SVC's RBF Kernel, the results were so slow that I prefer to continue with Linear SVC.

 Other problem that I faced was using the KITTI dataset.
 As said in section 1, the results were worse and the processing time was slower.

 One common mistake of the algorithm that I spent a lot of time to solve was discard false positives.
-The algorithm, for some reason classified several times the left lane line (yellow line) as a vehicle.
-I don't know if the problem is the training set or the HOG parameters, but happend a lot of time with different parameters.
+The algorithm, for some reason classified for several times the left lane line (yellow line) as a vehicle.
+I don't know if the problem is in the training set or the HOG parameters, but happend a lot of time with different parameters.

 To solve the misleading classification, I think that one solution is create a new training set, with more vehicles and try to use different classifications to increase performance.